The Egregious Guide to Classic Resto Shaman

 Let’s begin with a solid spec.
 I will provide a visual and link for what is considered the standard PvE Resto specialization.

-If you are considering avoiding points in Healing Grace, I would heavily advise against it.
+If you are considering avoiding points in Healing Grace I would heavily advise against it.
 Chain Heal generates a significant amount of threat–especially with full consumables.
-And if you find yourself in a melee group, you will usually not be able to drop Tranquil Air Totem, drastically increasing your risk of pulling aggro on trash or boss mobs.
+And if you find yourself in a melee group, you will usually not be able to drop Tranquil Air Totem with any regularity, drastically increasing your risk of pulling aggro on trash or boss mobs.
 A dead Shaman is a worthless Shaman.
+If you do decide to move those 2 points the clear choice is Improved Reincarnation.
+You can treat Improved Reincarnation as an emergency mana potion if you OOM during an encounter.
+Simply call out not to be healed, get yourself killed, and Ankh.
+Note: that this will obviously cost you any World Buffs and consumables currently active on your character.

-I recommend switching 2 points into Improved Reincarnation during Naxx progression because of high wipe density and a short corpse run.
-To free up the 2 points, you can take them from Healing Focus or Ancestral Knowledge depending on your mana pool and consumable usage.
+If you are new to Naxx during progression I recommend switching 2 points into Improved Reincarnation because of high wipe density and a short corpse run.
+To free up the 2 points, you can take them from Healing Focus (not recommended) or Ancestral Knowledge (recommended) depending on your mana pool and consumable usage.
+I would advise against swapping them out of Healing Grace as once in Naxx there is more justification the talent than in any raid prior.

-The best endgame spec is one utilizing Imp Reincarnation and [Totem of Rebirth].
-An additional benefit to this spec is securing the last point in Healing Grace, aiding on trash healing as well as encounters with multiple adds–prevalent especially in Naxxramas.
-The spec is as follows:
+The best endgame healing focused spec is one utilizing Imp Reincarnation and [Totem of Rebirth].
+An additional benefit to this spec is securing the last point in Healing Grace with a simple trade from Ancestral Knowledge, aiding on trash healing as well as encounters with multiple adds–prevalent especially in Naxxramas.
+Ancestral Knowledge is significantly weaker at this point in the game as you will have far more Intellect on your gear compared to early Classic.

-If you are filling the specialized melee buffer role, you can alter your spec to pick up Enhancing Totems through a spec such as:
+If you are filling the specialized melee buffer role, you can alter your spec to pick up Enhancing Totems through a spec similar to the one shown above.

 You can also go further into Enhancement to pick up Improved Weapon Totems, however, this will significantly reduce the impact of your healing output and will relegate you to what is essentially a backup healer.
-Every 10 seconds your first two GCDs be spent Totem Twisting for melee.
-In between the twisting window you can melee the boss with Nightfall and support the raid with spot tank or raid healing.
+Every 10 seconds your first two GCDs must be spent Totem Twisting for your melee group.
+Between the twisting window you can melee the boss with Nightfall and support the raid with spot tank or raid healing.
+During the window you will have 7 seconds to use on healing spells.
+For a T2.5 Shaman the entire window can be spent casting CH, however, a non T2.5 Shaman may only fit 2 CHs and a LHW or instant cast spell.

 ¡Caution!
-You will generate extreme aggro with this spec!
+If you are not twisting for whatever reason, you will generate extreme aggro with this spec!
 Be very careful as you do not have any talents in Healing Grace!
 Personally, I have exploded onto the tanking scene during Broodlord, and several other pre-AQ40 bosses, even with 2/3 points in Healing Grace.
 You have been warned!
+In practice while running this spec you will always be twisting so aggro should be less of an issue.

 Proper itemization is one of the most vital aspects of WoW.
 Stats beneficial to the Resto Shaman are: MP5, Intellect, Healing Power, Spell Crit, Stamina and Spirit–often in that order.
 We will go into more depth on the respective benefits of these stats in the Stat Priority section below, but for now, the order listed above is a fair guideline to gearing throughout early Classic.
 When gearing up during the initial stages of Classic 5mans, it is important to prioritize mana stats (Int, MP5) over throughput stats (Healing Power, Spell Crit).
 Resto Shaman are sadly not very mana efficient during these early stages of play.